analyticsgym/people/management_books_top_5_takeaways.md

 2. Managers who over-delegate = too far removed from the work; reports overwhelmed/overstretched

-3. Over-shielding the team can limit growth opportunities and important work visibility
+3. Over-shielding the team can limit growth opportunities and reduce important work visibility

 4. Feedback: make it specific, be clear on success, did it resonate, questioning to align on next steps